 The accompanying consolidated financial statements include all known adjustments necessary for a fair presentation of the results as required by GAAP.
 These adjustments consist primarily of normal recurring accruals and estimates that impact the carrying value of assets and liabilities.
 Operating results presented in these consolidated financial statements are not necessarily indicative of future results, particularly in light of the COVID-19 pandemic and its impact on domestic and global economies.
-To limit the spread of the novel coronavirus that causes COVID-19, governments have taken various actions including the issuance of stay-at-home orders and physical distancing guidelines.
+To limit the spread of the novel coronavirus that causes COVID-19, governments have taken various actions including the issues of stay-at-home orders and physical distancing guidelines.
 Accordingly, businesses have adjusted, reduced or suspended operating activities.
 Between March 2020 and June 2021, the Company's employees worked almost exclusively from home.
-Since June 2021, the Company's employees worked almost exclusively from home.
-Since June 2021, the Company's employees worked anoted to a new owners and also from home.
+Since June 2021, the Company's employees have been working in a hybrid model both in the Company's offices and also from home.
 Although some of the governmental orders and guidelines have terminated or are now less restrictive than when originally implemented, the Company continues to monitor and assess the spread of COVID-19 and may need to further adjust its working model from time to time.
 The ultimate impact of the COVID-19 pandemic is highly uncertain and subject to change, based, in part, on the length and severity of any additional restrictions and other limitations that may be imposed on the Company's business.
-As a result, research and development expenses and general and administrative expenses may vary significantly if there is an increased impact from the COVID-19 pandemic on the costs and timing associated with the conduct of the clinical activities.
+As a result, research and development expenses and general and administrative expenses may vary significantly if there is an increased impact from the COVID-19 pandemic on the costs and timing associated with the conduct of the clinical activities and other related business activities.

-The Company evaluates its ownership, contractual and other interests in entities that are not wholly-owned to determine if these entities are VIEs, and, if so, whether the Company is the primary beneficiary of a VIE and therefore required to consolidate the VIE, the Company applies a qualitative approach that determines whether the Company is the primary beneficiary of a VIE and therefore required to consolidate the VIE, the Company applies a qualitative approach that determines whether the Company has both (1) the power to direct the activities of the VIE that most significantly impact the VIE's economic performance and (2) the obligation to absorb losses of, or the rights to receive benefits from, the VIE that could potentially be significant to that VIE.
-As of December 31, 2021, the Company held a 54.9% equity interest in Kinnjiu.
-Based on the Company's assessment, the Company concluded that Kinnjiu is a VIE and the Company is the primary beneficiary.
+The Company evaluates its ownership, contractual and other interests in entities that are not wholly-owned to determine if these entities are VIEs, and, if so, whether the Company is the primary beneficiary of a VIE and therefore required to consolidate the VIE, the Company applies a qualitative approach that determines whether the Company has both (1) the power to direct the activities of the VIE that most significantly impact the VIE's economic performance and (2) the obligation to absorb losses of, or the rights to receive benefits from, the VIE that could potentially be significant to that VIE.
+As of December 31, 2021, the Company held a 54.9% equiv interest in Kinniu.
+Based on the Company's assessment, the Company concluded that Kinniu is a VIE and the originary beneficiary.